 Rascal Does Not Dream Of Bunny Girl Senpai manga and light novel series compared to the anime

 The story for the anime is based on the Seishun Buta Yarou wa Bunny Girl Senpai no Yume wo Minai light novel series by author Hajime Kamoshida and illustrator Keeji Mizoguchi.
-Each book has a title unique to the story, but in general, the series is up to Seishun Buta Yarou Volume 9 as of October 2018.
+Each book has a title unique to the story, but in general, the series is up to Seishun Buta Yarou Volume 10: Rascal Does Not Dream of a Stray Singer as of February 7, 2020.

 Starting in 2016, Kamoshida teamed up with manga illustrator Tsugumi Nanamiya to begin serializing the story.
 By the time the anime aired, the Seishun Buta Yarou manga was only up to Volume 3.